Winery: Purpose

 Wineries typically employ winemakers to produce various wines from grapes by following the winemaking process.
 This process involves the fermentation of fruit, as well as blending and aging of the juice.
 The grapes may be from vineyards owned by the winery or may be brought in from other locations.
 Many wineries also give tours and have cellar doors or tasting rooms where customers can taste wines before they make a purchase.
-Winery architecture is very varied and rich and it is used by wineries as a way to promote their wines and cellar doors.

 Types and locations

 While some associate wineries with large winemaking regions such as Napa Valley and Sonoma Valley in California, the Barossa Valley in Australia or the legendary wine regions of France (Bordeaux, Burgundy, Champagne) and Italy, wineries can be found nearly everywhere.
 The east coast of the United States also has winemaking regions like New York's Finger Lakes region, Aquidneck Island, RI and Long Island, NY and Cape May, NJ.
 Wineries do not have to be located adjacent to vineyards; grapes can be shipped anywhere.
 In addition, people make wine out of other fruits and plants (dandelion wine, apple wine, strawberry wine, honey wine, passion fruit wine), so these specialty wineries tend to pop up where the other substances are grown.
 For example, a winery in Hawaii produces pineapple wine.